bluebanquise/bluebanquise/README.md

 ### Documentation

-The stack documentation is available on the BlueBanquise main website, in [documentation subfolder](https://bluebanquise.com/documentation/).
+The stack documentation is available on the BlueBanquise website, in [documentation subfolder](https://bluebanquise.com/documentation/).

 Note that each role (core or community) embeds its own readme, with detailed usage description.